 Diskutil calls disk utility program.

-eraseDisk commands to format.
+eraseDisk commands the formatting.

 FAT32 sets the file system.